Displaying products (CSR)

 }

-1 Utilize the useRef hook to track whether the product view event has been logged for the product displayed on the PDP.
+1 Use the useRef hook to track whether the product view event has been logged for the product displayed on the PDP.
 This hook ensures that the product view event is only logged once per product per page load.

 2 The loadProduct function is a placeholder for logic that fetches the product data from a backend service.
 Implementation details will vary based on your application.